Can a Bankrupt Get a Divorce? How are Assets Divided & More

 In summary, if a person owes at least $15,000 (increased to at least S$60,000 until 19 October 2020 due to COVID-19), either him or his creditors (such as the bank he owes money to) can apply to the court to have him declared bankrupt via a bankruptcy order.

 Once a person is declared bankrupt, his valuable assets will be put into a bankruptcy estate.
 Such assets may include jewellery, vehicles, furniture, amongst other things.
 This estate is managed by the Official Assignee (OA), who is an officer assigned by the court to distribute the bankrupt’s assets amongst creditors.

 However, not all assets can be vested in the OA.
-Some assets, such as CPF money, your HDB flat (if at least 1 owner is a Singapore Citizen), and your annual bonus are protected under the Bankruptcy Act.
+Some assets, such as CPF money, your HDB flat (if at least 1 owner is a Singapore Citizen), and your annual bonus are protected under the Insolvency, Restructuring and Dissolution Act.

 Can a Bankrupt Undergo Divorce Proceedings?

 Yes, a bankrupt can both commence divorce proceedings and have divorce proceedings commenced against him.